Sit Up And Take Notice Of Your Posture Now!

 Electronic Posture Correcting Devices:

 This is all high tech and all that.
-These can be in the form of a wearable that you wear on your body that will beep or vibrate when you lose your posture or it could be in the form of a sticker that is connected to an application on your phone.
+A device for posture improvement can be in the form of a wearable device that you wear on your body that will beep or vibrate when you lose your posture or it could be in the form of a sticker that is connected to an application on your phone.
 These devices are quite popular but there is not much data on their efficacy yet.

 The downside of these devices can be that there is nothing that they do apart from sending a reminder.
 The onus of correcting the posture still lies with the person sporting the wearable.

 These are an improvement over the physical brace where the brace is molded with plastic, silicone or metal, mostly aluminum framework to give firmer support to the collar bones and the shoulders.
 The brace can be a little inconvenient till the time you get used to wearing it for a few hours at a stretch.